tsobe/lobiani/README.md

  - Recommending products to customers based on their purchase history

 # Domain model
-Disclaimer: I don't have a practical experience in the eCommerce domain, so model described may seem utterly inadequate.
+Disclaimer: I don't have a practical experience in the eCommerce domain, so model described here may seem utterly inadequate.
 However for the exercise purpose, I believe it should be fine.

 ## Bounded contexts